Brief Expeditions into the Geographies of Everything and Nothing

 Kevin is from Connecticut.
 His own geographical imagination has been (in)formed in some ways by the discipline of geography while a graduate student at both Ohio University and the University of North Carolina at Chapel Hill.
 Identifying himself as a cultural geographer, the questions he likes to ask come back to how we think about space and place, and this imagining of the world at all of its scales.

-Kevin currently lives in Salzburg where he teaches social studies.
-He also hosts and produces this show.
+Kevin currently teaches and lives in Dar es Salaam, Tanzania.
+He hosts and produces this show.